-The Cane Corso and the APBT are similar looking dogs, with the Cane Corso looking like the much bigger sibling.
+The Cane Corso and the APBT are similar-looking dogs, with the Cane Corso looking like the much bigger sibling.
 The Cane Corso stands taller at 23 to 27 inches in height, whereas the APBT stands shorter at 17 to 21 inches.
-The Cane Corso weighs much more too, between 88 and 110 pounds, compared to the lighter APBT who weighs between 30 to 65 pounds.
+The Cane Corso weighs much more too, between 85 and 110 pounds, compared to the lighter APBT who weighs between 30 to 65 pounds.

-Due to their appearance, and that they are both stocky, muscular and with a broad muzzle and face, they often find themselves subject to Breed Specific Legislation (BSL).
-States that impose BSL require different things, sometimes public muzzling or enhanced insurance is required, and in some states some breeds are banned outright.
+Due to their stocky appearance, with a muscular build and a broad muzzle and face, they often find themselves subject to Breed Specific Legislation (BSL).
+States that impose BSL require different things, sometimes public muzzling or enhanced insurance is required, and in some states, some breeds are banned outright.
 For this reason, before you consider welcoming one of these guys into your home, be sure to check out your local laws.

-With the Cane Corso’s protectiveness, and the APBT’s potential fear aggression against other dogs, it is really important to socialize both of these guys from an early age.
-This ensures that they are comfortable with all other animals, especially other dogs, and other humans.
-This massively increases the chances of your pooch being a well-mannered and balanced family pet that is not too overprotective, and without it, as with all other dogs, it can cause a turbulent environment to live in.
+With the Cane Corso’s protectiveness and the APBT’s potential fear of aggression against other dogs, it is really important to socialize both of these guys from an early age.
+This ensures they are comfortable with all other animals, especially other dogs, and other humans.
+This massively increases the chances of your pooch being a well-mannered and balanced family pet that is not too overprotective.

-With that being said they are both partial to a snooze in the evening whilst relaxing and watching a film, just expect the Cane Corso to sleep with one eye open.
+With that being said, they are both partial to a snooze in the evening while relaxing and watching a film, just expect the Cane Corso to sleep with one eye open.
 The APBT, on the other hand, will likely be found on his back with four paws to the sky, dreaming and snoring away.

 As previously mentioned because both the Cane Corso and the APBT are so eager to please their master, they are easily trained with consistent training.
 Positive reward training is the key for both of these guys, so be sure to reward them with toys or a belly rub when they have performed the desired behavior, and undoubtedly the odd small treat will work wonders too.

-Ensure that the whole family are on board with their training routine, and that the command words are simple, clear and consistent.
-It is also important to involve children with their training routine, particularly the Cane Corso, so that they view children as one of their caregivers who are higher up in the pack than they are.
+Ensure that the whole family is on board with their training routine and that the command words are simple, clear, and consistent.
+It is also important to involve children with their training routine, particularly the Cane Corso so that they view children as one of their caregivers who are higher up in the pack than they are.

-Both the Cane Corso and the APBT are very healthy dogs who suffer with less health problems compared to most other purebred dogs.
+Both the Cane Corso and the APBT are very healthy dogs who suffer from fewer health problems compared to most other purebred dogs.
 The Cane Corso’s lifespan is 9 to 12 years and the APBT’s lifespan is 12 to 16 years.

-The APBT is known to suffer with skin allergies, with grass allergies being the most common followed by nutritional intolerances, but this can be alleviated with medication and high-quality kibble.
-Occasionally, he is also known to suffer with Cerebellar Abiotrophy, which results in a reduction of mobility that is caused by damage to a part of his brain.
+The APBT is known to suffer from skin allergies, with grass allergies being the most common followed by nutritional intolerances, but this can be alleviated with medication and high-quality kibble.
+Occasionally, he is also known to suffer from Cerebellar Abiotrophy, which results in a reduction of mobility that is caused by damage to a part of his brain.

-They are both known to suffer with Hip Dysplasia, and the Cane Corso is also known to suffer from Elbow Dysplasia, which is characterized by an abnormally formed joint which causes pain and difficulty when walking.
+They are both known to suffer from Hip Dysplasia, and the Cane Corso is also known to suffer from Elbow Dysplasia, which is characterized by an abnormally formed joint that causes pain and difficulty when walking.
 The Cane Corso is also required to be tested for cardiac issues such as Dilated Cardiomyopathy.